Skip to main content

 Add the eggs and vanilla extract to the bowl and beat the eggs with the sugar and butter until they are well combined.
 Scrape the sides of the bowl as needed.

 Gradually add flour, 1/2 cup a time, followed by the buttermilk.
-Once you've added the butter and added the last 1/2 cup of flour, add the sour cream and mix well.
+Once you've added the honey and added the last 1/2 cup of flour, add the sour cream and mix well.

 Add the baking soda, the baking powder and salt, then mix.
 The batter should be really thick.